simonwhitaker/gibo/README.md

     scoop update
     scoop install gibo

-A great benefit to using scoop, it that it provides an easy way to update its packages, using:
+A great benefit to using scoop, is that it provides an easy way to update its packages, including gibo:

     scoop update
     scoop update gibo